KHMD2000/My-Portfolio./Machine_Learning/Regression/Boston_Housing_Prices/README.md

 ### **Objective**
 - Build a regression model using an ANN to predict house prices.
 - Evaluate model performance based on **Mean Squared Error (MSE)**.
-- Analyze the impact of key features on price prediction.

 ## **Data**